Dubois brothers: Brothers

 Claude was known as the singing killer.
 Keep in mind that there was another Claude Dubois at the time whose career was purely musical.
 Claude was a nightclub singer in his spare time.
 When he was young he started out by working as a door-man for the Mafia, which gave him a foot in the door of the criminal underworld.
 As the Cotroni family began to weaken it allowed him to expand his work into strip clubs and bars.
-He ran his empire very efficiently and would insure regular meetings to make sure he was on top of everything.
+He ran his empire very efficiently and would ensure regular meetings to make sure he was on top of everything.
 Claude was very active in the downtown drug trafficking trade along with his brother Adrien.
 At the end of Claude's career he was sentenced to 25 years for the murder of Cotroni's brother-in-law in 1973.